 As the Earth orbits the Sun, Webb will orbit with it - but stay fixed in the same spot with relation to the Earth and the Sun, as shown in the diagram to the left.
 Actually, satellites orbit around the L2 point, as you can see in the diagram - they don't stay completely motionless at a fixed spot.

 How Far Will Webb see?

 This illustration compares various telescopes and how far back they are able to see.
-Essentially, Hubble can see the equivalent of "toddler galaxies" and Webb Telescope will be able see "baby galaxies".
+Essentially, Hubble can see the equivalent of "toddler galaxies" and Webb Telescope will be able to see "baby galaxies".
 One reason Webb will be able to see the first galaxies is because it is an infrared telescope.
 The universe (and thus the galaxies in it) is expanding.
-When we talk about the most distant objects, Einstein's General Relatively actually comes into play.
+When we talk about the most distant objects, Einstein's General Relativity actually comes into play.
 It tells us that the expansion of the universe means it is the space between objects that actually stretches, causing objects (galaxies) to move away from each other.
 Furthermore, any light in that space will also stretch, shifting that light's wavelength to longer wavelengths.
 This can make distant objects very dim (or invisible) at visible wavelengths of light, because that light reaches us as infrared light.
 Infrared telescopes, like Webb, are ideal for observing these early galaxies.

 What About Herschel?

 The Herschel Space Observatory was an infrared telescope built by the European Space Agency - it too orbited the L2 point (where Webb will be).

 The primary difference between Webb and Herschel is wavelength range: Webb goes from 0.6 to 28.5 microns; Herschel went from 60 to 500 microns.
 Webb is also larger, with an approximately 6.5 meter mirror vs. Herschel's 3.5 meters.